City Hall running trail

 Cut your way through Esplanade Park, and be greeted with more tributes to the fallen victims of World War II.
 Here stands the Lim Bo Seng Memorial, a pagoda-looking construction with influences from Chinese National style of architecture.
 It is also the only national monument that commemorates a notable Singapore war hero.
 Further down the park, you will see The Cenotaph, which features the engraved names of the soldiers who fought during the war-torn period.

 Complete your last lap at 5 Esplanade – Theatres on the Bay.
 Apart from being a popular arts hub, the venue is also often identified by its intriguing roof design—many locals draw similarities to the durian (a spiky tropical fruit that is unique to Southeast Asia).
 To cool down, venture to its rooftop terrace where you’ll be able to do your stretches and take your post-run selfie against a stunning panoramic view of the Marina Bay Sands®.

 End your run by chilling out at the bars and restaurants in the area.
 For a taste of local street food, pop by Makansutra Gluttons Bay and replenish your energy with a generous plate of fried carrot cake accompanied by a tall, cold glass of sugarcane juice.
-After eating your fill, hang in the area and you might be able to catch a couple of free gigs that’s occasionally hosted at the outdoor theatre.
+After eating your fill, hang in the area and you might be able to catch a couple of free gigs, occasionally hosted at the Esplanade – Theatres on the Bay's outdoor theatre.